1947 Burmese general election

 General elections were held in Burma on 9 April 1947 to form the basis of a constituent assembly that would design a constitution once independence from the United Kingdom had been achieved.
 They were the first elections in Burma since its separation from India under the British Raj.
 Voter turnout was 49.8%.
 However, Aung San was assassinated three months later, resulting in U Nu becoming the first Prime Minister of Burma.

 Background

 The elections were among a number of provisions agreed on 27 January 1947 between Burmese nationalist Aung San on a visit to London and British Prime Minister Clement Attlee guaranteeing Burma's independence from the UK within a year.

 Campaign

 In 56 non-communal constituencies, candidates from the Anti-Fascist People's Freedom League (AFPFL) ran unopposed.
-U Saw, leader of the Patriot's Party, accused the AFPFL of intimidation and corruption during the election campaign and boycotted the election, as did Ba Sein and his party, accusing the AFPFL of being a "stooges" of British imperialism.
+U Saw, leader of the Patriot's Party, accused the AFPFL of intimidation and corruption during the election campaign and boycotted the election, as did Ba Hein and his party, accusing the AFPFL of being a "stooges" of British imperialism.
 Reasons given for the low turnout included the instability left by the Japanese occupation of Burma and the struggle for independence.
 Other candidates in the election included a few independents and communists.
 The election was certified as free and fair.
+On the other hand, the nationalists Ba Maw and U Saw and the radical marxist Thakin Ba Hein formed an alliance to boycott the elections.